 For a garden brunch: Fable

 Fable’s partially-covered patio feels like another place, chock full of lush greenery, statues, fountains, heaters, and string lights.
-The Castro Californian restaurant is especially known for brunch, when it serves up dishes such as beet-cured salmon eggs benedict, chocolate chip banana bread with whipped honey butter, and a deluxe cheeseburger on a housemade bolillo bun.
+The Castro Californian restaurant is especially known for brunch, when it serves up dishes such as steak eggs benedict, chocolate chip banana bread with whipped honey butter, and a deluxe cheeseburger on a housemade brioche bun.

 For pizza and pasta: Fiorella Clement